There's MSNBC doing their one-year retrospective impact of the Gulf oil spill.

 So while he's out there in a partisan way, apparently not benefiting from it, still accusing the Republicans of the usual death threats against seniors.

-Here comes Obama say, you know what?
+Here comes Obama saying, you know what?

-I'm gonna give you a waiver.
+I'm going to give you a waiver.

 Right.